 Furthermore, most people read entirely non-grammatically.
-Instead of seeing exactly what the sentence says, they look at the words in the sentence, and guess the most likely meaning based on those words.
-Obviously, if a passage is trying to say something unusual, which every single SAT passage on earth does, students miss the point entirely.
+Instead of seeing exactly what the sentence says, they look at the words in the sentence and guess the most likely meaning based on those words.
+Obviously, if a passage is saying something unusual, which every SAT passage does, students miss the point entirely.

 That type of non-grammatical reading also makes logic impossible.
 For example, when you're just jumbling up words and predicting meaning, the inverse, converse, and contrapositive look the same.

 At Vohra, we intensely drill grammar so you can learn to read more accurately, quickly, and logically.

 Most students forget grammar frequently.
 At Vohra, every time you forget a grammar concept, you'll just relearn it until it sticks.

 When will we do SAT passages?

 Reading at a high level requires that you build the underlying skills.
 This isn't just true of reading; it's true of everything.
 Consider the following:

 Lifting weights doesn't look like football.
 But a football player who doesn't lift weights will be a laughingstock.

 Running around a track doesn't look like soccer.
 A soccer player who doesn't run will be a laughingstock.